As a father, I’m always on the lookout for things I can do with my son.

-If your on the fence about buying a 3d printer kit or your wife or husband won’t let you because they don’t see the need.
+If you’re on the fence about buying a 3d printer kit or your wife or husband won’t let you because they don’t see the need.
 I have the Project for you.
 Tell your wife or husband (Seriously mothers out there get your daughter a 3d printer instead of a dollhouse) it’s for the children.
 When the kit arrives don’t rush and let them do most of the work.
-This is a perfect project to both bond with and teach them important things for their future and it’s fun, They get to handle small tools and assemble something that can print them toys.
+This is a perfect project to both bond with and teaches them important things for their future and it’s fun, They get to handle small tools and assemble something that can print them toys.
 My son loves it when I let him pick something to print.
-In no time at all you will have a printer up and printing all kinds of things and your children will have learned all kinds of important skills like Problem solving,following directions,how to ask for help, if you have a couple children how to share and work together.
+In no time at all you will have a printer up and print all kinds of things and your children will have learned all kinds of important skills like Problem solving, following directions, how to ask for help, if you have a couple children how to share and work together.
 I personally like the Folgertech but any Diy kit will do.

 2)The Weekend Project

 Maybe you have a 3d printer already or you just finished number one and you need a new project.
 Here are a couple ideas.
 Above I mentioned printing stuff for my son.
 ABS/PLA is cheap Spend one day a week or month letting them search for something to print and print it.
 I have made all manner of 3d printed toys with my printer and it never gets boring.
 The ones we have to print then assemble are even better.
 From Rubberband guns to flying devices.
 He never fails to get excited.
 IMHO there isn’t any better use for a 3d printer than hiding knowledge in fun.
 When all is said and done they get a toy to play with and the knowledge that they helped make it.
 That is a small seed that will grow into a strong tree someday.

 3)3d printing camp